 Dr. T. Colin Campbell: Read what Dr. Campbell has to say about fish oil here.

 So what should you do to avoid oils?

 - WATCH the labels on packaged foods, which are loaded with oils.
 Peanut butter, tortilla shells, crackers, cake mixes, everything.
 Some research suggests that we can ingest an additional 600-900 calories/day from the oils in processed foods.
 Avoid hydrogenated oils (trans fats) at all times, as there is no safe amount.

-- Replace oils in baked recipes w/applesauce.
+- Replace oils in baked recipes with unsweetened applesauce.
 You won’t notice a difference in taste.
-Other substitutes (for oils, margarines, eggs and coconut milk) can be found here.
+Other substitutes (for oils, margarine, eggs and coconut milk) can be found here.